Yulimar09/yulimar09/README.md

 ### Hi there 👋

 ✨ Welcome to my GitHub profile!
-I'm Yulimar Rivero, a passionate Data Analyst with a background in Network Engineering and a Master's degree in Science.
+I'm Yulimar Rivero, a passionate Data Scientist with a background in Network Engineering and a Master's degree in Data Science.
 With a keen interest in leveraging data to drive impactful business decisions, I thrive on solving complex problems and turning data into strategic advantages ✨

 #### 🔍 About Me